hemanthkumargr/docs/thirdPartyModules/Authorize.net-Quick-Start.md

-Broadleaf Commerces offers an out-of-the-box Authorize.net solution that requires little configuration and is easily set up.
+Broadleaf Commerce offers an out-of-the-box Authorize.net solution that requires little configuration and is easily set up.
 For a more customized solution, please see [[Authorize.net Advance Configuration]].

 **You must have completed the [[Authorize.net Environment Setup]] before continuing**